dizatech/attachment/README.md

 return [
     'image_valid_mimes' => 'jpeg,png,jpg,gif',
     'image_maximum_size' => 5, // Megabyte
-    'image_variant_list' => ['thumbnail'], // The first variant of list is main variant and we use it for thumbnail
+    // The first variant of list is main variant and we use it for thumbnail,
+    // and if we want to define a new variant read palnk/laravel-mediable document
+    // and after define variant in Service Provider. add the variant name to this array.
+    'image_variant_list' => ['thumbnail'],

     'attachment_valid_mimes' => 'pdf,doc,docx,xls,xlsx,jpeg,jpg,png,bmp',
     'attachment_maximum_size' => 10, // Megabyte